Dr Brian Bird

 Our body’s immune system constantly receives messages to ‘stand down’ where it’s not needed.
 Cancer can manipulate these ‘brakes’ put on the immune system, meaning it can divide and spread unchecked throughout the body.

-“Having a better understanding of how lung cancer evades the immune system, we’ll be able to ‘take the brakes off’ the immune system and allow it to fight the cancer itself.”
+“Having a better understanding of how lung cancer evades the immune system.
+We’ll be able to ‘take the brakes off’ the immune system and allow it to fight the cancer itself.”

-A core area of focus, it’s thought that between 20 – 40% of patients benefit from immunotherapy.
+Between 20 – 40% of patients benefit from immunotherapy.